Akram Aylisli: Support

 The chairman of Armenia's Union of Writers, Levon Ananyan, offered a formal response to the controversy on February 8, saying, "Kudos to our Azerbaijani colleague!
 He is that brave man who blazes the trail, the trail that leads to repentance through truth."
 Ananyan added that "Not only Armenians, but also Russians, all people that are concerned about the future of the country...should share this braveness."

 The Russian PEN center and a number of Russian famous writers such as Boris Akunin, Andrei Bitov, Viktor Erofeev, Sergey Kaledin and Lev Anninsky also declared their support to Ayilisli.

-In February 2014, a formal request was made by various public figures throughout the world to nominate Aylisli for the Nobel Peace Prize - "For courage shown in his efforts to reconcile Azerbaijani and Armenian people".
+In February 2014, a formal request was made by various public figures throughout the world to nominate Aylisli for the Nobel Peace Prize - "For courage shown in his efforts to reconcile the Azerbaijani and Armenian people".
 Among the nominators were social science professors and university presidents such as Craig Calhoun and Immanuel Wallerstein from the US, and Theodor Shanin from the UK.
-They noted that Akram Aylisli was probably the first Turkic author who wrote a book of penitence for the Armenian genocide.
+They noted that Akram Aylisli was probably the first Turkic author who wrote a book of penitence for the Armenian Genocide.
 "Aylisli was the first to express that pain in a literary work which is very personal, deep and hard-won. <...> Mr Aylisli's actions are important not only for Armenians and Azerbaijanis, but for others all across the former Soviet Union, who have been blinded by ethnic hatred.
 His example in fact transcends location, ethnicity or political persuasion.
 His lone resistance, his defiance, his willingness to sacrifice all for the sake of truth, is an encouragement to each of us to be brave. <...> Mr Aylisli is one of those rare people such as Martin Luther King and Andrey Sakharov, whose personal courage and moral impulse can change a nation's fate and destroy the walls dividing nations."